filakhtov/gentoo-use-docs/dev-libs/openssl.md

 This flag should be disabled unless there is a specific need for static libraries, e.g. for development purposes.

 ### test
-Executes `make -j1 test` after the build is finished.
-This will run a test suite provided with OpenSSL sources.
-Enabling this flag will increase a build time.
+Build the test suite provided with the source code and executes the `make -j1 test` command after the main build is completed to run it and check for any regressions.
+This will extend the build time.
+When this flag is disabled, pass the `no-tests` option to the `Configure` script to avoid building the test suite.

 The flag should be disabled.
 It is mainly useful for Gentoo developers and testers.